stfxecutables/model_variance/drafts/details.md

 this is 532 800 model fits.
 This is worth keeping in mind.

-Across datasets, median SINGLE-CORE runtime is 5s, except for MLP, which is more like 45s.
+**Across datasets, median SINGLE-CORE runtime is 5s, except for MLP, which is more like 45s**.
 95th percentile of max times is about 2min to 10minutes.
 Only lr-sgd and svm-sgd get up to 30-60minutes for the Aloi and Dionis datasets.
 E.g. dropping Aloi and Dionis, we get: